New 2022 Hyundai Santa Fe Calligraphy Price

 For 2022, some of the desired active safety features such as rear traffic alerts and automatic rear braking are no longer standard; now, they are limited to the SEL trim and on it.
 Automatic emergency braking remains standard.

 Also, for 2022, two models have been discontinued, SEL Plus and Ultimate.
-Model Limited gets more packages and features, such as blind-spot monitors, to make up for the ultimate loss.
+Model Limited gets more packages and features, such as blind-spot monitors, to compensate for the ultimate loss.

 Hyundai Santa Fe occupies an odd space between the compact and mid-sized SUV classes.
 This is right between the two segments in terms of price, size, and feature availability.

-Hyundai Santa Fe 2022 is very refreshed, starting with a new rectangular grille clamped outside and accented with vertically oriented LEDs.
+Hyundai Santa Fe 2022 is refreshed, with a new rectangular grille clamped outside and accented with vertically oriented LEDs.

 There is also a new T-shaped taillight design, with a horizontal light bar connecting the two taillights.
 Completing the interior repair list is a larger touch screen, and the transmission selector button is moved to the derailleur.